Lisu people: Present

-Since the 2010s, many Lisu clashed with the Kachin over allegations of the KIA forcefully conscripting them and killing civilians.
+Since the 2010s, many Lisu have clashed with the Kachin over allegations of the KIA forcefully conscripting them and killing civilians.
 During the Myanmar Civil War, the Lisu National Development Party formed pro-Tatmadaw militias to fight the KIA and the PDF.
 Both the youth and the elderly were conscripted into these "people's militias."
 U Shwe Min led these militias until his death on March 7, 2024.

 Lisu in India

 Lisu people in India are called Yobin.
 In all government records, Lisu are Yobin, and the words are sometimes used interchangeably.
-In Lisu is one of the minority tribes of Arunachal Pradesh of India.
+In India, Lisu is one of the minority tribes of Arunachal Pradesh.
 They live mainly in Vijoynagar Circle at Gandhigram (or Shidi in Lisu) which is the largest village.
 Lisus are also found in Miao town and Injan village of Kharsang Circle Changlang District.
 The Lisu traditionally lived in the Yunnan Province of southwestern China and in Shan State and Kachin State of northeastern Myanmar.
 There are about 5,000 Lisu people in India.

 Government discovery of Lisu

-Initially, the Indo-Burmese border had been drawn based on surveys conducted under the Topographical Survey of British India as early as 1912, following the highest ridge from the Hkakabo Razi (alt.
-5881 m; the highest point in Myanmar) at the junction with the Chinese border in the north, to the Chittagong Hills in Bangladesh according to a "combination of ridges, watershed and highest crests".
-Later, during World War II, G.D.L.
-Millar's diary recalls the escape of a party of 150 European, Indian and Kachin officials and civilians fleeing the advance of the Japanese in May 1942.
+Initially, the Indo-Burmese border was drawn based on surveys conducted under the Topographical Survey of British India as early as 1912, from the highest ridge from the Hkakabo Razi (alt.
+5881 m; the highest point in Myanmar) at the junction with the Chinese border in the north to the Chittagong Hills in Bangladesh according to a "combination of ridges, watershed and highest crests".
+G. D. L. Millar's diary recalls the escape of a party of 150 European, Indian and Kachin officials and civilians fleeing the advance of the Japanese in May 1942.
 They went from Putao (Kachin) to Margherita (Assam) via the Chaukan Pass, and followed the valley of the Noa-dihing river.
-Millar records that over a hundred miles of the Chaukan Pass, "there was no trace of man" either Lisu or any other tribe.
+Millar records that over 100 miles of the Chaukan Pass, "there was no trace of man", Lisu or any other tribe.
 The border negotiations with China that led to the 1962 Sino-Indian War, and the intrusion of Chinese troops into the Indian State of Arunachal Pradesh, propelled the Government of India to secure its international borders in the North East region, defined as per the Topographical Survey of British India.
-The Assam Rifles Regiments who took control of the border area hired labourers from various tribes, including Lisus, to build the air strip at Vijoynagar.
-In 1969–70, 200 families were settled in the area.
-In 2010, the population was estimated at 5500 including Gorkhali Jawan(Ex-Assam Rifles Pensioners and Lisus/Yobin).
+The Assam Rifles Regiments who took control of the border area hired labourers from various tribes, including Lisus, to build the airstrip at Vijoynagar.
+In 1969–70, 200 families settled in the area.
+In 2010, the population was estimated at 5500 including Gorkhali Jawan (Ex-Assam Rifles Pensioners and Lisus/Yobin).